 Investors typically maintain a balance of liquid and nonliquid options, but your investment mix may change as you age.
 Younger investors might prefer less liquid investments, whereas a retiree’s portfolio might include more cash equivalents.

 Over time, high-performing assets comprise a larger chunk of your portfolio, and the change will affect your investment mix.
 Milestones like homeownership or retirement might shift your priorities.
-Due to factors like these, you should review your portfolio from time to time and rebalance your assets to ensure that they still fulfill your investment strategy and liquidity needs.
+It’s a good idea to review your portfolio from time to time and rebalance your assets to ensure that they still fulfill your investment strategy and liquidity needs.

 Investors should also consider corporate liquidity, which is a company’s ability to pay its bills.
 Analysts measure this kind of liquidity by dividing the company’s liquid assets by its current and short-term liabilities.
 A liquidity ratio of one or higher indicates that the company is solvent.